 Continuing law requires the Board to assess a surcharge on Ohio permit and registration fees that is used to fund the Certified Public Accountant Education Assistance Fund.
-The act sets the surcharge at \$30 and eliminates the range of surcharge amounts (previously capped at \$30) the Board could charge based on the number of years for which the permit or registration is issued.
-Instead, the act allows the Board to prorate the surcharge for permits or registrations issued for less than three years.
+The bill sets the surcharge at \$30 and eliminates the range of surcharge amounts (currently capped at \$30) the Board may charge based on the number of years for which the permit or registration is issued.
+The Board may prorate the surcharge for permits or registrations issued for less than three years.